AntonovAlexander/cachetest/README.md

 CacheTest is a module for GNU GRUB environment that measures bandwidth/latency of selective cache levels without OS interference.
 Selectivity is achieved using strided accesses and checked using CPU performance counters.

 The software was used to measure Intel Haswell 4770K CPU cache performance research.
-The results have been published in the following scientific research papers:
+The results have been published in the following scientific papers:

 * Petrov V., Moltchanov D., Komar M., Antonov A., Kustarev P., Rakheija S., Koucheryavy Y. Terahertz Band Intra-Chip Communications: Can Wireless Links Scale Modern x86 CPUs? // IEEE Access - 2017, Vol. 5, pp. 6095-6109